alinainch/alinainch/README.md

 🌱 I’m currently learning React

-📫 How to reach me alinainchaustegui@gmail.com
+📫 How to reach me: alinainchaustegui@gmail.com

 As a software engineer, I bring a collaborative spirit, a curious mind, and unwavering dedication to problem-solving.
 With experience in environmental data analysis and development of implementation plans, I am results-driven and eager to contribute to your engineering team's success.